Dillonpw/portfolio/README.md

 # Dillonpw's Web Development Portfolio

 ## Introduction
-Welcome to my professional portfolio, a public showcase of my work, learning journey, and everything pertinent to my career as a Web Developer.
+Welcome to my professional portfolio, a public showcase of my work, and everything pertinent to my career as a Web Developer.
 This portfolio is not just a collection of projects, but a reflection of my passion for web development and my commitment to continuous learning and improvement.

 ## Technical Stack
 - **React:** Leveraging the power of React for building dynamic and responsive user interfaces.